 Marketable debt securities.
 According to the provisions of the Law of 10 August 1915 on commercial companies, as amended (the 1915 Law), the transfer of debt securities in bearer form is effected by means of physical delivery from the transferor to the transferee without any further formalities, whereas the transfer of the debt securities in registered form must be recorded in the relevant register and be notified to the obligor in accordance with article 1690 of the Luxembourg Civil Code.
-The transfer of registered debt securities held on an account within the system of a securities depositary will be carried out by matching instructions from the transferor and the transferee to the securities depositary, pursuant to which the securities depositary will transfer the purchase price to the account of the transferee.
+The transfer of registered debt securities held on an account within the system of a securities depositary will be carried out by matching instructions from the transferor and the transferee to the securities depositary, pursuant to which the securities depositary will transfer the purchase price to the account of the transferor and the debt securities to the account of the transferee.